 - Helping at info booths during fund raisers

 - Service Dogs Roles and demonstrations

 - Why Service dogs are “Going to Prison”

 - Classes on the theory of dog training

 - Discussions about disabilities and what that means

 How To Apply

-The Fidos Junior Volunteer Program has an excellent reputation.
-If you are interested in applying for the program, please download our Juniors Volunteer Form, complete and email to JR-Fidos@
+If you are interested in applying for the program, please download the following forms and email them to JR-Fidos@